csning1998/on-premise-gitlab-deployment/README.md

 ### D. The Entrypoint: `entry.sh`

 The content in Section 1 and Section 2 serves as prerequisite setup before formal execution.
 Project lifecycle management and configuration are handled through the `entry.sh` script in the root directory.
-After executing `./entry.sh`, you will see the following content:
+The following content is shown after executing `./entry.sh`:

 ```text
 ➜  on-premise-gitlab-deployment git:(main) ✗ ./entry.sh